evkx/evkx.github.io/content/models/audi/q8_e-tron/Q8_e-tron_edition_Dakar/_index.md

 You can choose between two types of headlights for the Audi Q8 e-tron edition Dakar.

-- The  comes equipped with advanced LED Matrix headlights.
+- The Audi Q8 e-tron edition Dakar comes equipped with advanced LED Matrix headlights.
 This adaptive system divides the traditional single headlight beam into multiple smaller rays, allowing the light controller to selectively turn them on and off to avoid dazzling other drivers.
 For enhanced safety, the headlights also include corner lights that illuminate the side when turning.
 - The optional LED Digital Matrix works as LED Matrix but in addition The new digital lighting system offers features that make driving easier and more secure.
 One major advantage is the lane and orientation lighting for highways, in which the headlights emit a carpet of light up to 50 meters long.
 It brightly illuminates the driver’s current lane and adjusts dynamically during lane changes.
 Dark spots — areas, where the lighting is dimmed — show where the car is positioned in the lane.

 The taillights use LED technology, ensuring both high visibility and energy efficiency.